 Uniform Information Practices Act (UIPA)

-Link to the 2012 Hawaii Revised Statutes, chapter 92F, on the Hawaii State Legislature website (the 2012 HRS has been updated for all Acts passed in the 2012 Legislative session).
+Link to the 2013 Hawaii Revised Statutes, chapter 92F, on the Hawaii State Legislature website (the 2012 HRS has been updated for all Acts passed in the 2012 Legislative session).
+The official 2014 Hawaii Revised Statutes is not yet available.

 Hawaii Revised Statutes